-A CVE, short for Common Vulnerabilities and Exposures, is a known security vulnerability in software and hardware that is part of a publicly disclosed list of vulnerabilities.
+A CVE (Common Vulnerabilities and Exposures) is a unique identifier assigned to a specific security vulnerability in software or hardware.
+It allows security professionals, tool vendors, and researchers to share information using a common name.
 Understanding CVEs and their impact on your projects is essential for maintaining secure runtime environments.

 In this document: